barnes/Gradebook/README.md

 ### 3/19/21
 Basic layout is there.
 A form, a card.
 Done.
 Starting to link the buttons to script actions, getting snagged.
 Firebase installed, bootfile created, config in there.

+### 3/22/21
+Test page functional.
+Need to implment date and sorting by date.
+Add on from there.
+Firebase is running great.